“Novalee, you coming?” Felicia yelled up from the bottom of the

 "So was Jade."
 Novalee said pushing him out of her way.

-Slate was back at her side in a moment, "Well you shouldn't be out in the open."
+Slate was back at her side in a moment, "Well you shouldn't be

 "Why?"
 She shrugged.